benders5e/benders5e/airbender.md

 Link: https://homebrewery.naturalcrit.com/edit/3y6o6KPWIM

 # Airbender
+Air is the element of freedom.
 Airbending concentrates on speed and evasion, forgoing a strong offense for a greater defense.
 Though apparently lacking fatal finishing moves, it is the most dynamic of all the bending arts.
 As the element of freedom, airbenders use their capability to bend unencumbered by the ground or any other environmental factors and use their own momentum as a weapon, evading attacks with astounding agility to tire their opponents out or building up massive inertia for explosive gusts of wind to make their counterattacks finishing moves.

+### Chi
+Benders make careful study of a magical energy called chi that flows through living bodies.
+Airbenders harness this power within themselves to exert their will on the air around them.

+### Community and Training
+Air Nomads, air bison, and stuff.
+What it means to leave.

+### Creating an Airbender
+As you make your airbender character, think about ...
+- Which Air Temple you are from (female airbenders were raised at the Western and Eastern Air Temples, while male airbenders hail from the Northern and Southern Air Temples).
+- If you are from the Air Nation, your temperament is likely very different from that of an Air Nomad (e.g. Zaheer).
+- Why did you leave your home?

+Because of the air's untethered nature, airbenders tend towards chaotic (or at most neutral) alignments.

 #### Quick Build
 You can make an airbender quickly by following these suggestions.
 First, pick Wisdom as your highest score, followed by Dexterity.
 Second, choose the Hermit background.